 Philippians 4:6-7 Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.

-And Paul goes on to say, if we were to go on reading in Philippians 4, in verse 11 that whatever your state is, be content.
+Paul goes on to say, if we were to go on reading in Philippians 4:11 that whatever your state is, be content.
 It is very similar to what Jesus Christ said.
-Do not always be trying to battle the Jones'.
+Do not always be trying to battle the Joneses.
 Be content with your situation and status.

 This should set us down the proper road if we remember these things.